hryer/hryer/README.md

 <br />
 I'm a Platform Engineer at eFishery 🐟. <br />
 Currently focusing on web technologies, and blockchain technologies.
 Some people said the web version 3. <br />
 I live in Bandung, Indonesia right now.
-If you're in Bandung want to drink coffee ☕  with me just hit me up. <br />
+If you're at Bandung right now and want to drink coffee ☕  with me just hit me up. <br />
 Let's Talk and I'll be your tourguide !<br />

 ## 🤙 Have a questions or Hire me?
 Message me on: